pypa/pip-audit/CONTRIBUTING.md

 `logger.debug` early and often -- users who experience errors can submit better bug reports when their debug logs include helpful context!

+* *Update the [CHANGELOG](./CHANGELOG.md)*.
+If your changes are public or result in changes to `pip-audit`'s CLI, please record them under the "Unreleased" section, with an entry in an appropriate subsection ("Added", "Changed", "Removed", or "Fixed").

 ### Linting

 `pip-audit` is automatically linted and formatted with a collection of tools: